Juneyy/Miscellaneous/README.md

 # Deep Learning Projects
-Collection of class assignments and mini-project to understand deep learning
+Collection of project to understand deep learning